Thomas-Smyth/Original-SquadJS/README.md

 * `.rcon.execute(command)` - Manually run RCON commands on the server (not advised for map changes or announcements, use the above).

 ## Notes
 * To run RCON commands on the server, we use the [Thomas-Smyth/rcon](https://github.com/Thomas-Smyth/rcon) RCON library.
-It is a fork of a decent existing client, but attempts to fix a memory leak issue caused when commands are called frequently by a single instance.
-It is "experimental", but seems to work well enough.
+It is a [fork of an existing client](https://github.com/Larinel/rcon), but attempts to fix a memory leak issue caused when commands are called frequently by a single instance.
+It is experimental, but seems to work well enough.
 Please be aware of this, however, as it may cause you some issues when developing your own plugins.

 ## Credits
-Many thanks to [The Coalition Squad Server](https://joinsquad.ninja/), for whom this project was created for.
+Many thanks to [The Coalition Squad Server](https://joinsquad.ninja/), for whom this project was created.
 I am very grateful for how supportive and patient their community has been in the development on Squad.js.

-Special thanks to subtlerod for providing servers to test on and answering all my questions about Squad servers.
+Special thanks to [subtlerod](https://steamcommunity.com/id/subtlerod/) for providing servers to test on and answering all my questions about Squad servers.